 BY CARL PICKHARDT

-An unusual yet refreshing way of dealing with divorce issues, this book is about a ten year old boy with a helping investigator called Professor Skye.
-Between them they have to solve eight cases which deal with topics encountered during his parent’s break-up and divorce.
+An unusual yet refreshing way of dealing with divorce issues, this book is about a ten-year-old boy with a helping investigator called Professor Skye.
+Between them, they have to solve eight cases that deal with topics encountered during his parent’s break-up and divorce.
 Covering topics in this style is particularly helpful for boys who may not otherwise consider their feelings as closely.

 HORSE DREAMS (AGE 9-14)